Creative Writing (CRWR) | Faculty of Arts

 Poetic Forms

 Students will learn the function of form in poetry through lectures and the study of poetic traditions.
-They will also develop and practice form through writing and analyzing their poems.
-CRWR 3110 is recommended before taking this course.
+They will develop and practice poetic techniques through writing and analyzing poems in forms such as the haiku, ghazal, sestina, and other forms.

 Level: UG